-The following sections provide details for some of
+The following sections provide details for

 the collected function and file metrics.